 A student came to me in the middle of the semester and said she or he has a disability, but I never knew that.
 What do I do?

 In the college setting, the student with a disability is responsible for requesting and initiating all disability-related services and accommodations.
 An instructor should immediately refer the student to the CLASS office.
-An instructor should not provide accommodations on her or his own.
+An instructor should not provide accommodations on their own.
 Accommodations can begin as soon as a student has contacted one of those offices.

-How can I encourage the student to talk to me about her or his disability?
+How can I encourage the student to talk to me about a disability?

 Why does CLASS keep asking me to choose a textbook for my class in the fall?
 It’s two months away, and I can’t decide right now.